 Austria-based SBI Produktion has just released their new plasma arc M3DP metal printing system.
 The technology uses a wire-feed DED system using a plasma arc as opposed to a gas tungsten arc system.
 M3DP allows for the creation of intricate metal prints at high speeds while maintaining smooth surfaces and edges.
-Although it bears similarities to other DED and wire arc methods, it carries certain distinct advantages, such as the impressive 10 kg/h deposition rate.
+Although it bears similarities to other DED 3D printers and wire arc methods, it carries certain distinct advantages, such as the impressive 10 kg/h deposition rate.

 SBI Produktion has made the M3DP available in a range of sizes.
 Users can add several optional elements to suit specific needs upon request.
 This includes different configurations of the build volume as well as a number of in-situ quality options.
 However, it is worth noting that the M3DP already supports a very high build volume for its relative footprint.